Out of the Asylum, Into the Madhouse

 “Wanna drag?”
 Eddie lifted the joint for the world to see.

-Evan sat down in the passenger’s seat, grabbed to the joint and took a long drag, paused, and then another for good measure.
-After a few seconds he hacked and coughed for a few minutes.
+Evan sat down in the passenger’s seat, grabbed to the joint and took a long drag, paused,

 “Lightweight,” chuckled Eddie.